 With a fixed-rate loan, your monthly payment never changes for the life of your mortgage.
 The amount allocated to your principal (the loan amount) increases, however, your interest payment will decrease in the same amount.
 The property tax and homeowners insurance will go up over time, but generally, payments on these types of loans don't increase much.

-Your first few years of payments on a fixed-rate loan go mostly toward interest.
-As you pay , more of your payment is applied to principal.
+Your first few years of payments on a fixed-rate loan are applied primarily to pay interest.
+As you pay on the loan, more of your payment goes toward principal.

-You might choose a fixed-rate loan to lock in a low interest rate.
-Borrowers choose these types of loans when interest rates are low and they wish to lock in at the lower rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer more consistency in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we'd love to assist you in locking a fixed-rate at the best rate currently available.
+Borrowers can choose a fixed-rate loan to lock in a low rate.
+Borrowers select fixed-rate loans because interest rates are low and they want to lock in this lower rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can provide more stability in monthly payments.
+If you have an Adjustable Rate Mortgage (ARM) now, we'd love to help you lock in a fixed-rate at a good rate.
 Call America's Money Source at (407) 898-7559 for details.

-ARMs most often feature their lowest rates toward the start.
-They guarantee the lower interest rate from a month to ten years.
-You've probably read about 5/1 or 3/1 ARMs.
-For these loans, the introductory rate is fixed for three or five years.
+ARMs usually start out at a very low rate that usually increases over time.
+You may have heard about "3/1 ARMs" or "5/1 ARMs".
+In these loans, the introductory rate is fixed for three or five years.
 After this period it adjusts every year.
-These loans are fixed for 3 or 5 years, then adjust after the initial period.
-These loans are usually best for borrowers who anticipate moving within three or five years.
-These types of adjustable rate loans benefit borrowers who plan to sell their house or refinance before the initial lock expires.
+These loans are fixed for 3 or 5 years, then adjust.
+These loans are often best for people who anticipate moving in three or five years.
+These types of adjustable rate programs most benefit borrowers who plan to sell their house or refinance before the loan adjusts.